ROBOPOL: Social Robotics Meets Vehicular Communications for Cooperative Automated Driving: Proof-of-concept

-Fig.~\ref{fig:state_machine} illustrates the sequence of ARI's interaction with an approaching vehicle and a pedestrian aiming to cross the road in this traffic scenario.
-Initially, ARI resides in a “waiting state” and perceives its environment for pedestrians using the RGB-D camera mounted on its forehead.
-Upon detecting a pedestrian in front, ARI transitions to the “identify crossing indent state” to assess the indent of the pedestrian.
-For simplicity, we assume when the pedestrian in front is facing ARI always intends to cross the road, prompting ARI to directly move to “identify hazard state".
+Fig.~\ref{fig:state_machine} illustrates the sequence of ARI's interaction with an approaching vehicle and a pedestrian aiming to cross the road in this traffic scenario and Fig.~\ref{fig:robot_actions} presents the corresponding gesture vocabulary.
+Initially, ARI resides in a \emph{waiting state} and perceives its environment for pedestrians using the RGB-D camera mounted on its forehead.
+When a pedestrian is detected, ARI transitions to the \emph{identify crossing intent state}, where it evaluates whether the pedestrian intends to cross in a 100 ms loop .
+In this PoC, a simplifying assumption is made: if the pedestrian is facing ARI, they are considered to have the intention to cross (this approach will be updated in future work with an actual intent identification).
+Based on this assumption, ARI proceeds to the \emph{identify hazard state} when the intent is true.
 In this state, ARI checks for hazards - namely, approaching vehicle towards the pedestrian.
-ARI gathers and computes CAM from all surrounding vehicles within 400-meter range to identify potential threats.
-Upon identification of the danger, ARI enters the “react to hazard” in which it communicates with the pedestrian verbally (“stop") and non-verbally (“hand gestures") while transmitting a DENM “pedestrian in front" as a warning to the approaching vehicle.
-Additionally, the approaching vehicle can receive the ARI's CAM for location awareness.
-ARI cycles between the “react to hazard” and “identify hazard state” until the hazard disappears (when the vehicle passes safely).
-When no hazards identified, ARI transitions to “crossing state”, signaling the pedestrian to cross the road using verbal (“you can cross”) and nonverbal (“hand gesture”) cues.
-Finally, ARI enters the “post interaction state” where the outcomes of the interaction are converted into relevant metrics and used to update decision-making parameters, allowing the system to refine itself.
-This iterative process ensures that each subsequent interaction results in improved performance before returning to the initial “waiting state,” repeating the whole sequence.
+ARI gathers and computes \ac{CAM} from all surrounding vehicles within 400-meter range to identify potential threats.
+This is done by defining a zone of danger (\emph{ZoD}) close to the crossing area, computing times of entry and times of exit to the \emph{ZoD} for all detected vehicles and comparing these times, with a time threshold $T_{\text{safe}}$ .
+It is explained in detail in IV-D. Upon identification of the danger, ARI enters the \emph{react to hazard} in which it communicates with the pedestrian verbally (\emph{stop}) and non-verbally (\emph{hand gestures}) while transmitting a \ac{DENM} \emph{pedestrian in front} as a warning to the approaching vehicle.
+Additionally, the approaching vehicle can receive the ARI's \ac{CAM} for location awareness.
+ARI cycles between the \emph{react to hazard} and \emph{identify hazard state} until the hazard disappears (when the vehicle passes safely).
+When no hazards identified, ARI transitions to \emph{crossing state}, signaling the pedestrian to cross the road using verbal (\emph{you can cross}) and nonverbal (\emph{hand gesture}) cues.
+Finally, ARI enters the \emph{post interaction state} where the outcomes of the interaction are converted into relevant metrics and used to update decision-making parameters, allowing the system to refine itself.
+This iterative process ensures that each subsequent interaction results in improved performance before returning to the initial \emph{waiting state}, repeating the whole sequence.